FloranteAtencio/Podman-dbscaling-mariadbproxysql/README.md

 ### Containerized Applications:

-* MariaDB Master: A single Docker or Podman container running MariaDB, configured as the master server in the replication setup.
+* MariaDB Master: A container running MariaDB, configured as the master server in the replication setup.
-* MariaDB Slaves: Two Docker or Podman containers running MariaDB, configured as slaves replicating from the master.
+* MariaDB Slaves: Two Container  running MariaDB, configured as slaves replicating from the master with uniques configuration.
-* ProxySQL: A Docker or Podman container running ProxySQL to provide load balancing and query routing for the MariaDB cluster.
+* ProxySQL: A container running ProxySQL to provide load balancing and query routing for the MariaDB cluster.

 ### Key Points/Confirmations: